-Accordingly, this grievance is DISMISSED.
+Accordingly, this grievance is DENIED.

-Any party may appeal this Dismissal Order to the Circuit Court of Kanawha County.
+Any party may appeal this Decision to the Circuit Court of Kanawha County.
 Any such appeal must be filed within thirty (30) days of receipt of this Dismissal Order.

-See W. VA.
+See W.

+VA.
 CODE § 6C-2-5.
 Neither the West Virginia Public Employees Grievance Board nor any of its Administrative Law Judges is a party to such appeal and should not be so named.

 However, the appealing party is required by W. VA.
 CODE § 29A-5-4(b) to serve a copy of the appeal petition upon the Grievance Board.
-The appealing party must also provide the Board with the civil action number so that the certified record can be prepared and properly transmitted to the Circuit Court of Kanawha County.
+The appealing party must also provide the transmitted to the Circuit Court of Kanawha County.
 See also 156 C.S.R.
-1
+1 § 6.20 (2008).